ReactPoland/React-Convention-Book/text/303_add_edit_publish_articles_frontend.md

   const location = hist.createLocation(req.path);
 ```

 What is new in our improved handleServerSideRender?
 As you can see we have added ***async await***.
 I will recall that it is helping to make our code less painful with asynchronous calls like queries to the database (synchronous-looking generator style code).
-This ES7's feature helps us to write the asynchronous calls the way as it's a synchronous one - under the hood the async await is much more complicated (after it's transpiled into ES5 so it can be ran in any modern browser) but it's not in the scope of this chapter right now.
+This ES7's feature helps us to write the asynchronous calls the way as it's a synchronous one - under the hood the async await is much more complicated (after it's transpiled into ES5 so it can be ran in any modern browser) but we won't get into details of how async await because it's not in the scope of this chapter right now.

 #### Our website header and articles list look improvements

+We are fine with all wrap ups of server-side rendering and fetching articles from DB then let's start with the front-end.

-Let's start with header, first please delete this below from server/server.js, we don't need anymore:
+First please delete this below from server/server.js, we don't need anymore:
 ```
 <h1>Server side publishing app</h1>
 ```